LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     - Sender ID filtering hard fail: **On**

-    Because the message you sent your partner (or youself using a personal account) contained no subject or message body, it was considered an **Empty message** and therefor labled as spam and moved to the Junk Email Folder.
+    Because the message you sent your partner (or yourself using a personal account) contained no subject or message body, it was considered an **Empty message** and therefor labeled as spam and moved to the Junk Email Folder.

 11. To get ready for the next task, on the **Message header analyzer** Tab, scroll up to the top of the page and expand **Summary**.
 Copy (Ctrl-c) the **Message Id** without **<** or **>**.

     Once the **Message Id** had been copied you can exit out of the **Message Header Analyzer** tab in Edge and proceed to the next task.

 ### Task 4 - Review a Message Trace using PowerShell

-**Task Intro**

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then log in now.